Meeting Social Security’s Definition of “Disabled”

 Just because you can’t work, it doesn’t mean you’ll automatically start getting Social Security Disability benefits checks.
 The Social Security Administration (SSA) is a large government agency that uses a complicated set or rules to determine if you deserve benefits.
 You’ll only get benefits if you meet the SSA’s strict definition of “disabled.”

-Let the Social Security Disability attorneys at Pilzer Klein help you determine if you do.
+Let the Greenville Social Security Disability attorneys at Pilzer Klein help you determine if you do.
 Contact our office to discuss your disability case.

-Do I Qualify for Social Security?
+864-235-0234Do I Qualify for Social Security?

-There are two types of Social Security benefits: SSDI and SSI.
+A South Carolina Social Security disability lawyer at Pilzer and Klein can explain the two types of Social Security benefits: SSDI and SSI.

 The Social Security Disability Insurance (SSDI) program pays benefits to you if you meet three criteria:

-1You meet the SSA’s definition of “disabled,”
+- You meet the SSA’s definition of “disabled,”

-2As of the date you became disabled, you must have paid Social Security taxes for at least five of the last 10 years, and
+- As of the date you became disabled, you must have paid Social Security taxes for at least five of the last 10 years, and

-3You have earned enough work credits by paying Social Security taxes.
+- You have earned enough work credits by paying Social Security taxes.

 Supplement Security Income (SSI) pays benefits to you if you meet certain criteria:

-1You meet the SSA’s definition of “disabled,” and
+- You meet the SSA’s definition of “disabled,” and

-2You meet the financial qualifications (you don’t have too much income or too many assets).
+- You meet the financial qualifications (you don’t have too much income or too many assets).

-How Do I Meet the Definition of “Disabled”?
+Contact UsHow Do I Meet the Definition of “Disabled”?

 Under the Social Security Administration’s rules, you’re only defined as “disabled” if a physical or mental condition is expected to keep you from working for one full year (or result in death).
 Your disability can be mental, physical, or a combination of the two.